-- And doing the same thing also, the males were both rejecting the natural use of the female and were inflamed in their lust for one another.
-Males with males, bringing about their shame and receiving in themselves the recompense which is proper for their error.
+- And doing the same thing, the males both rejected the natural use of the female and were inflamed in their lust for one another; males in7“in” is literal, almost certainly a reference to the sodomy that homosexual males engage in. males, bringing about their shame and receiving in themselves the recompense that was proper for their error.

-- And as they didn’t see fit to have recognition of God, God handed them over to a perversely unfit mind, to do what isn’t proper;
+- And as they didn’t see fit to have recognition of God, God handed them over to a perversely unfit mind, to do the things which aren’t proper;

-- having been – and being – filled with all unrighteousness, depravity, covetousness, wickedness, full of envy, murder, strife, deceit, malevolence, secret slander;
+- *filling themselves with all unrighteousness, depravity, covetousness, wickedness, full of envy, murder, strife, deceit, malevolence, secret slanderers;

-- slanderous, haters of God, violent, arrogant, boasters, investors of evil, disobedient to parents,
+- slanderous, abhorring God, violent, arrogant, boasters, inventors of evil, disobedient to parents,

-- without understanding, oath-breakers, without familial affection, and without mercy.
+- without understanding, covenant-breakers, without familial affection, and without mercy.

-- Men who, while knowing the righteous judgement and ordinance of God – that the men who practice such things are worthy of death – not only do them, but also join in approvingly with the men who practice them.
+- Men who, while having known the righteous judgement and ordinance of God – that the men who practice such things are worthy of death – not only do them, but also join in approvingly with the men who practice them.